Nikkor

 Nikon introduced the Z-mount in 2018 for their system of digital full-frame and APS-C (DX) mirrorless cameras.
 All of Nikon's Z-mount lenses are Nikkors.

-Lenses for Nikon F-mount
+Nikon F-mount

 Nikkors constitute the majority of lenses available for the Nikon F-mount, which is itself the largest system of interchangeable flange-mount photographic lenses in history.
 These lenses are designed for the 135 (35mm) and Nikon DX formats.
 Over 400 different F-mount Nikkor models are known to exist.

+Nikon 1-mount

+Nikon introduced the compact mirrorless Nikon 1 camera system using 2.7x-crop sensors in 2011.
+The Nikon 1 system was effectively discontinued in 2018 with the introduction of the full-frame Nikon Z system.